-Lingcod harvest for directed and bycatch fisheries are expected to increase in 2018.
-Dock price generally influences the level of interest in the directed fishery but participation is also tied to the status and future outlook for the salmon troll fishery.
+Lingcod harvest for directed and bycatch fisheries are expected to be similar or slightly increase in 2021.
+Dock price generally influences the level of interest in the directed fishery, but participation is also tied to the status and future outlook for the salmon troll fishery.
 If lingcod prices remain high, it is likely that additional salmon troll vessels will become more active in the fishery.
 The amount of lingcod bycatch taken by the longline fleet can vary and is related to the size of the halibut fishery quota and whether a directed DSR fishery is prosecuted in SEO.